Estimating coil features from an equilibrium

 First, we apply our explicit construction to the nested set of flux surfaces obtained from \texttt{VMEC} \cite{hirshman1983}.
 Given the covariant representation of the magnetic field,

-we may solve directly for the periodic part $\tilde{\Phi}$ of the potential $\Phi = \tilde{\Phi} + G\phi + I\theta$ directly using the spectral representation of the field.
-Here, $(G,I)$ are the Boozer currents.
+we may solve directly for the periodic part $\tilde{\Phi}$ of the potential $\Phi = \tilde{\Phi} + G\phi + I\theta$. { This can be done directly using the spectral representation of the covariant field, integrating both equations and matching the result.} Here, $(G,I)$ are the Boozer currents, with $I=0$ in our vacuum.
 In Figure~\ref{fig:comparison_Phi}, we compare the current potential reconstruction this way against a numerical solution obtained using \texttt{REGCOIL}, showing the right asymptotic behaviour.

 We can then compute the non-planarity $\Delta z$ of the constructed coil sets by defining, for each constant $\Phi$ contour, a least-squares plane and computing the largest normal deviation from it.
 Our construction can be evaluated on every flux surface within $\rho\leq1$, and is shown in Figure~\ref{fig:regcoil_extrapolate} as a solid line.
 The dotted line is its $\rho^2$ extrapolation.
 To compare it to \texttt{REGCOIL}, we choose three reference surfaces at different $\rho$, and solve the Merkel problem at a set of surfaces constructed by a uniform outward-displaced of each reference surface.
 Within $\rho\leq1$, it is clear that the standard \texttt{REGCOIL} choice of winding surface leads to a coil excursion bounded from below by our construction, which in these cases minimise the excursion.
 This difference is mainly due to the winding surface shaping, which leads to a breakdown of the modular coil assumption for the \texttt{REGCOIL} construction beyond a critical $\rho$ (see triangular scatter in Figure~\ref{fig:regcoil_extrapolate}).
 This effect lies outside the scope of the present framework and is clearly not intrinsic to the equilibrium.